stbenjam/foreman_abrt/README.md

 `https://foreman.tld/content_hosts/register` (where foreman.tld is the host
 where Foreman/Katello runs).

+The host also has to be managed by Puppet, i.e. host record must exist in Foreman web interface.

 - Make sure that ABRT is installed and running.
   ```
   ~# yum install abrt-cli